ppossanzini/MapZilla/docs/source/Flattening.md

 dto.Total.ShouldEqual(74.85m);
 ```

-We configured the type map in AutoMapper with the CreateMap method.
-AutoMapper can only map type pairs it knows about, so we have explicitly register the source/destination type pair with CreateMap.
+We configured the type map in MapZilla with the CreateMap method.
+MapZilla can only map type pairs it knows about, so we have explicitly register the source/destination type pair with CreateMap.
 To perform the mapping, we use the Map method.

 On the OrderDto type, the Total property matched to the GetTotal() method on Order.
 The CustomerName property matched to the Customer.Name property on Order.
 As long as we name our destination properties appropriately, we do not need to configure individual property matching.